 French 6: Bienvenue!
 Welcome to the first year of French!
-We will start off with greetings and introductions in different contexts.
-We will also dive into numbers and common expressions for working in the classroom together.
-Students will practice their speaking and listening skills using a variety of scenarios, and will learn about speaking formally and informally.
-We will explore cognates, survey popular songs, and examine the pitfalls of online translators.
+Each unit will be built around questions that help us connect French to our own language and cultures.
+How many different ways do we use to greet each other?
+Is there a formal way of speaking in English?
+This month, as we get to know each other and get used to working together in an online environment, we will start off with greetings and introductions in different contexts.
+We will also dive into some numbers and common expressions for working in the classroom together.
+Students will practice their speaking and listening skills using a variety of scenarios and will learn about speaking formally and informally.
+We will explore cognates, listen to popular songs, and examine the pitfalls of online translators.

 Spanish 6: ¡BIENVENIDO (welcome)!
 I am excited to meet you!
-We are all arriving to OES Middle School with zero or some experience in Spanish.
-The first chapter is the basics and brand new for some people and a great review for others!
+We are all arriving at OES Middle School with zero or some experience in Spanish.
+After we get to learn a bit about each other and how to use technology, the first chapter is the basics and brand new for some people and a great review for others!
 We will be starting with the alphabet and pronunciation supported by some goofy songs.
 Learning greetings and goodbyes are a natural place to start with some role-playing activities.
-Also, we will be working on numbers to 1,000 and telling time with games.
-A basic small-talk area in every language is the weather and we will practice this often.
+Also, we will be working on numbers to 100 with games.
+A basic small-talk area in every language is asking and telling the date and we will practice this often.
 See you soon!